 Pilling a cat using a pill gun

-Another option is to try and force the pill down an animal’s throat.
+Another option is to try and get the pill down the animal’s throat yourself.
 This can be done with your fingers if the animal is amenable to that, but many are not.
 For cats, a pill gun is a handy device you can use to prevent yourself from getting bitten.
 This device shoots the pill into the back of the animal’s mouth and forces him to swallow it.
-Cats do not like this and I don’t recommend it for long-term medicating, but it works well in the short run.
+Cats do not like this and we don’t recommend it for long-term medicating, but it works well in the short run.

 If you’re afraid of being bitten when trying this method, get some training from your veterinarian or veterinary technician on proper pill-gun technique.
 There are also many tutorials online that give great demonstrations on how to pill a cat.
 This method can work very well, but it can also result in the animal running away and hiding for several days.
 It is best not to use this forceful method on shy and nervous animals.

 If the above ideas don’t work, it might be worth trying to get the medication made into a different formula.
 Many pills may also come in, or can be made into, a liquid form, which can be squirted into an animal’s mouth.
 Be prepared, though: Your cat might spit it out and make a huge mess.

 Some medications can be made into a transdermal form, which means that it absorbs through the skin.
 This form can work very well for some medications, but it needs to be specially made so may cost a little more.
 It is important to remember to apply these meds wearing gloves because they can absorb through human skin as well.
 Similarly, some medications may already come in a form that is applied on the skin.
 These can be very handy for pill-avoiding animals, but they must be applied appropriately, so follow instructions carefully.